 But the political will to protect important habitat, direct management efforts and provide funding to support communities caring for our precious bird life is critical.

 Our current national environmental laws are not strong enough to protect critical habitats or ensure threatened species can recover their populations.
 An independent review of the Environment Biodiversity and Conservation Act was scathing and recommended wholesale reform.
 To protect and restore native species and ecosystems we need new laws that deliver:

-You can use the Action plan for Australian birds and now the State of Environment report as key evidence with politicians as to why we need stronger laws.
+You can use the Action Plan for Australian Birds and now the State of Environment report as key evidence with politicians as to why we need strong laws.
 Pull one or two of these facts from when chatting with political candidates:

-As well as contacting your candidate or MP directly, there are many other ways to try and influence them to pass stronger nature laws.
+As well as contacting your candidate or MP directly, there are many other ways to try and influence them to pass strong nature laws.
 For example: